jcorporation/myMPDos/README.md

 - Very small ressource usage
 - Preconfigured MPD and myMPD
 - Latest stable MPD and myMPD releases
+- Bleeding edge versions of MPD, mpc and libmpdclient
 - Automounts USB devices and adds its contents to the mpd database
 - Configures MPD outputs automatically
 - Use GPIO buttons to control MPD and myMPD with myGPIOd